sapcc/castellum/docs/api-spec.md

 - `asset_id` indicates which asset is being worked on.
 - `project_id` and `asset_type` identify the resource to which this asset belongs.

-For each asset, at most one failed operation will be listed (the most recent one).
+For each asset, at most one failed or errored operation will be listed (the most recent one).

 ## GET /v1/operations/recently-succeeded

-Shows information about all operations on assets in resources accessible to the authenticated user that **recently succeeded**, that is, all operations in state "succeeded" where there is no newer operation in state "succeeded" or "failed" for the same asset.
+Shows information about all operations on assets in resources accessible to the authenticated user that **recently succeeded**, that is, all operations in state "succeeded" where there is no newer operation in state "succeeded", "failed" or "errored" for the same asset.

 Returns 404 if autoscaling is not enabled for this resource.
 Otherwise returns 200 and a JSON response body looking like that from the `recently-failed` endpoint above, except that